bigwiv/Biopython-cn/chr12.rst

 SIMCOAL2 allows for, among others, population structure, multiple demographic events, simulation of multiple types of loci (SNPs, sequences, STRs/microsatellites and RFLPs) with recombination, diploidy multiple chromosomes or ascertainment bias.
-Notably SIMCOAL2 doesn°Øt support any selection model.
-We recommend reading SIMCOAL2°Øs documentation, available in the link above.
+Notably SIMCOAL2 doesn‚Äôt support any selection model.
+We recommend reading SIMCOAL2‚Äôs documentation, available in the link above.

 The input for SIMCOAL2 is a file specifying the desired demography and